Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Human Evaluation Details

 \subsection{Evaluation Setup and Guidelines}

-We randomly sampled 50 instances (comprising both the generated caption and the VQA pair) from each of the 8 generated linguistic variants (3 translated languages and 5 Bangla dialects), resulting in a total of 400 evaluated instances.
-Standard Bangla was excluded from this validation step because it serves as the manually curated source text rather than a generated output.
+We systematically sampled 10 instances (comprising both the generated caption and the VQA pair) from each of the 9 domains across all 9 linguistic variants (Standard Bangla, 3 translated languages, and 5 Bangla dialects).
+This yielded 90 samples per linguistic variant, resulting in a comprehensive total of 810 manually evaluated instances.
+Including Standard Bangla in this phase served as a baseline control to ensure the manually curated source text maintained the highest possible quality.

 The evaluation was conducted by two distinct groups.
-Three of the authors evaluated the English, Hindi, and Urdu generations using a back-translation and cross-referencing approach to verify semantic and cultural preservation.
-Concurrently, five undergraduate students, selected specifically because each is a native speaker of one of the five target dialects (Barishal, Chittagong, Noakhali, Rangpur, and Sylhet), evaluated the dialectal generations to ensure naturalness and regional authenticity.
-Evaluators were instructed to rate each instance using a strict 3-point scale, which is defined in Table \ref{tab:human-eval-scale}.
+Three of the authors evaluated the Standard Bangla, English, Hindi, and Urdu texts using a back-translation and cross-referencing approach to verify semantic and cultural preservation.
+Concurrently, five undergraduate students—selected specifically because each is a native speaker of one of the five target dialects (Barishal, Chittagong, Noakhali, Rangpur, and Sylhet)—evaluated the dialectal generations to ensure naturalness and regional authenticity.
+Evaluators were instructed to rate each instance using a strict 3-point scale, defined in Table~\ref{tab:human-eval-scale}.